Huntington Park (Newport News, Virginia)

-Huntington Park is a park located in Newport News, Virginia, USA.
+Huntington Park is a park located in Newport News, Virginia, US.
 It offers a beach, two fishing piers, gardens, tennis, and museums.
 It is run by the Newport News Department of Parks, Recreation and Tourism.
 It was formed through a 1924 donation to the city of Newport News by Henry E. Huntington.

 Location

 Huntington Park is located near the James River, and it is northwest to the James River Bridge.

 Offerings

 The park has several different activities available to visitors:

 Fort Fun

 Fort Fun is a playground built in 1992 in the park.
 A community group, the Huntington Park Playground Association, was established to develop the playground in the early 1990s.
 The playground was designed professionally, but with significant contributions from local children on what they wanted to see in their new playground.
-The playground was then built as a volunteer effort - over 1,000 people contributed their time and effort to getting the playground built.
+The playground was then built as a volunteer effort – over 1,000 people contributed their time and effort to getting the playground built.
 The original wooden Fort Fun was replaced with a metal and plastic playground structure in 2012.